 I’m terrified when I imagine her driving around by herself in a few months time.
 I’m delighted for the freedom it will give both of us.
 I’m both terrified and delighted by her growing independence and the thought that she will be off to college in 2.5 years!

 Our goal is for her to be an independent, contributing member of society.
 But, I also will miss our time together.
-We have to be proactive about staying connected.
+Parents, we have to be proactive about staying connected to our teenagers.

 I do not want to be ships passing in the night.
 I do not want all of our communication to be based around schedules or observing her participation in activities.
 I do not want to simply lecture her in our brief time together.

-We need to be intentional about our relationship and seek to connect with each other, even as she is growing apart from us.
+We need to be intentional about our relationship with our teenagers and seek to communicate with each other, even as they are growing apart from us.

 Although we have done some things well to remain connected, there is room for improvement.
 I have researched and put together this list as much as a reminder for me to connect intentionally as to provide ideas for you.